ava-labs/core-mobile/packages/core-mobile/docs/patches.md

 ### metro+0.72.4.patch

 logToConsole.js: make it also log any console calls within console.groupCollapsed() and console.groupEnd().. this allows Logger.error, Logger.warn and Logger.trace to work in Terminal.

+### @hpke+core+1.2.7.patch

+for some reason, metro can only consume esm folder so we had to adjust the package.json to only expose esm folder